mairechew/hangry-no-mas/README.md

 ## Wireframes
 ![HNM-wirerame](https://github.com/mairechew/hangry-no-mas/blob/master/HNM-wireframe.png)

+## Iterations on Approach [What does the user see while the decision is being made?]
+1. Randomly pick a restaurant and redirect to text
+2. Use a 'loading' animation

 ## Execution / Live Demo

 ![HNM1](https://github.com/mairechew/hangry-no-mas/blob/master/hangrynomas.gif)
 View a live demo here: https://youtu.be/ck3EixPbkRw

 ## Reflection / Improvements
+While the main purpose of the app was accomplished, the following improvements could add to the UX of the page as a whole.

+1. The font of the resturants on the spinning wheel could be updated to look more modern
+2. The 'SPIN' button could be changed to a flat design
+3. There could be more search parameters in addition to cuisine and radius from zip code (price range, hours open...)

 ## Built With